moebiussurfing/ofxGpuLutCube/README.md

 ## Features

-- easy integration into your ofApp
+- easy integration into your ofApp with an ofParameterGroup
-- LUT files folder browsing
+- LUT files folder browsing using GUI or keys
-- parameter to set filter mix/dry
+- float parameter to set filter mix/dry
+- int parameter to select LUT index
+- string parameter to show LUT name
-- included example
+- included example with /data/ files (shader + LUT.cube files)

 ## Tested system